rackerlabs/support-how-to/content/dedicated-hosting/firewall-manager-v2-access-list-rules.md

 product_url: dedicated-hosting
 ---

-Firewall Manager v2 is a tool within the MyRackspace portal that allows you to manage your Cisco firewall.
+Firewall Manager v2 is a tool within the MyRackspace Portal that allows you to manage your Cisco firewall.

 This article describes the access-list rule feature of Firewall Manager v2.